 With the early development of 5G heavily focused on smart buildings, the internet of things, smart cars and other applications that demand unrestricted universal access to data connections, this is a vital step.

 The earliest date being bandied around is sometime in 2020.
-South Korea is investing a huge amount of cash in the technology, aiming to have a trial network up and running in 2017, with a widespread test during the 2018 Winter Olympics and a commercial rollout in December 2020.
+South Korea is investing a huge amount of cash in the technology, with plans for a widespread test during the 2018 Winter Olympics and a commercial 5G rollout in December 2020.

 4G’s road to commercial deployment gives us an idea of how long this can take, though that is a worst case scenario thanks to the lengthy frequency auction process which added a considerable delay.